PaOMiAnZuiS/Rust-numerical-library/README.md

 This library using packed_simd and rayon to accelerate the numerical operation.

+Here are the comparation of the performances between this library and Intel-MKL:

 | Operation | Function | Description |
 | ----------- | ----------- | ------------ |